Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Creating a clear filter process to only play the opening range break on the best days will improve its success rate massively.

-This is where trading intuition comes into play… the trade itself is a mechanical trigger (buy a breakout) but the market you choose to trade is up to you.
+This is where trading intuition comes into play… the trade itself is a mechanical trigger (buy a breakout), but the market you choose to trade is up to you.

 How do you select your market?

-eg: Price about to breakout on the daily chart
+eg: Price about to breakout on the daily chart to the upside?
+You’d consider long only ORBs intraday.

 Do you have a directional bias?